pafruchtenreich/ml-project-transformers-mlops/README.md

 2. **First run**:

-You'll need to download the data from scratch and you may want to retrain the model.
+You'll need to download the data from scratch and you may want to retrain the model (warning : it takes a lot a time)
 ```
 python main.py --reload_data True --retrain_model True
 ```
 You can as well choose to use the weights saved in the S3, you can use these to generate summaries without retraining.

+Disclaimer : the weights obtained are far from optimal, we haven't fully trained the model.
 ```
 python main.py --reload_data True
 ```